 Proposal 2: The criteria for release of the configurations can be configured already within RRC message which provides the candidate cells RRC Configurations.

 The actual release can be further triggered via MAC CE or an RRC Reconfiguration message.
-However, since RAN2 decided to follow Model 1 for LTM, it seems more natural that the release of the prepared cells should happen using RRC Reconfiguration message.
+However, since RAN2 decided to follow Model 1 for LTM, it should be the CU that releases of the prepared cells using RRC Reconfiguration message.

-Proposal 3: Use RRC Reconfiguration since it already allowed and that should be the baseline.
-If MAC CE is allowed to trigger the release of target cells is FFS.
+Proposal 3: Use RRC Reconfiguration for the de-configuration of prepared cells.

 2.2 Discussion on BWP handling